 Considering leaving the hospital against your doctor’s advice?

-Before you make any hasty decisions that could lead to a decline in health and an increase in expenses, consider these steps:
+Before you make any hasty decisions that could make you sicker and/or increase your medical bills, consider these steps:

 - Get a second opinion.
-If more than one doctor advises you to stay, take this advice seriously.
+Importantly, if more than one doctor advises you to stay, take this advice seriously.

 - Ask your doctor why he/she thinks it’s necessary to stay.
-What are the risks associated with a DAMA?
+What risks might you face?

 - Ask your doctor about alternative plans.
-Would you need medical equipment?
+For example, would you need medical equipment?
 Nursing support?
 Frequent check-ins with your medical team?

 - Be realistic with yourself about at-home care.
 Being very sick, or taking care of a very sick loved one, is a difficult, often overwhelming task.
 Are you up for it?
 Do you have the resources to do this safely?